rdius/Snetoolkit/README.md

    git clone https://github.com/rdius/Snetoolkit.git
    ```
    ```
-   Get your Geonames API key and specify it in the params.py file
+   You can specify your Geonames API key in the src.params.py file
    ```

 Install the requiered packages: